 Embroidering florals and other designs at a very tiny size is fun and rewarding.
 They finish quickly and are often something you can wear when it's finished.
 But what do you do with the embroidery?
 Finish off your work with tiny hoops and framing pieces that are as adorable as your work.

 These hoops aren't designed for stitching because most have a solid center that holds your work in place.
 But when you're talking about something that is only 1 to 2 inches, you probably want to stitch in a slightly larger hoop anyway.

 01 of 10

 For a classic hoop that perfectly frames your tiny stitching, check out Dandelyne's hoop kits.
 They come in several sizes, both as circles and ovals.
 And when it comes to construction, these hoops will finish your stitching off beautifully with a smooth back covered with wood.

 03 of 10

-Having some color around your stitching makes a great finish, and the tiny hoops from Song Thread provide you with a rainbow of options.
+Having some color around your stitching is a great way to finish your project.
+The tiny hoops from Song Thread provide you with a rainbow of options.
 In fact, they have 17 different colors and finishes!
 There's no need to decide which ones you want right away because they're also available as a multi-pack in two sizes.

 04 of 10